Blue Goat CyberSMMedical Device Cybersecurity

 Why cybersecurity is now the #1 hold on premarket clearance

 The patterns are predictable.
-After 250+ submissions with zero rejections, we see the same twelve issues come up again and again.
-This guide walks through each one: what reviewers see, why it's flagged, and exactly how to fix it before you submit.
+Across our 250+ premarket submissions with no cybersecurity rejections, we see the same twelve issues come up again and again.
+This guide walks through each one: what reviewers see, why it’s flagged, and exactly how to fix it before you submit.

-FDA alignment: Every recommendation in this guide is aligned to FDA's current final guidance, Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions (Feb 3, 2026), and to Section 524B of the FD&C Act.
+Every recommendation in this guide is aligned to FDA’s current final guidance, Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions (issued February 3, 2026; supersedes the February 3, 2026 version), and to Section 524B of the FD&C Act.

 How to use this guide